thephpleague/uri/docs/5.0/parser/api.md

 parse_url($uri, PHP_URL_QUERY); //returns null
 ~~~

-### Empty component and undefined component are not equal
+### Empty component and undefined component are not treated the same

 A distinction is made between an unspecified component, which will be set to `null` and an empty component which will be equal to the empty string.